elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, we cannot use XMLHttpRequest or fetch to make this kind of HTTP-request, because JavaScript is not allowed to set these headers.
+  <div><strong>Interview Response:</strong> No, we cannot use XMLHttpRequest or fetch to make this kind of HTTP request because JavaScript cannot set these headers.
     </div>
   </div>
 </details>

 ---

-### What is the server code response used during a switch WebSocket protocol?
+### What server code response gets used during a switch WebSocket protocol?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If the server agrees to switch to WebSocket, it should send code 101 response.
-After the agreement is completed between the browser and server, the data is transferred using WebSocket protocol from that point on.
+  <div><strong>Interview Response:</strong> If the server agrees to switch to WebSocket, it should send a code 101 response.
+After the browser and server have reached an agreement, data gets sent using the WebSocket protocol from that point forward.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />